 It's a tricky task to figure out how to feed your dog enough food to keep her properly nourished without giving her too much and promoting overweight.
 Many pet parents often wonder, "How much does a dog eat per day?"
 How much food to feed your dog will vary throughout her life.
 As a puppy, she needs a lot of food to promote healthy growth.
 As an adult, she needs to sustain her energy levels.
-The weight of your dog is a starting point to base how much you should feed her.
+The weight of your dog is a starting point on which to base how much you should feed her.

-Puppies and Growing Dogs
+Puppies and growing dogs

-Aim to feed smaller-breed dogs (up to 11 pounds) three to five ounces of food per day.
-For dogs that are 11 to 22 pounds, feed four to six ounces per day.
+Aim to feed smaller-breed dogs (up to 11 pounds) 3 to 5 oz. of food per day.
+For dogs that are 11 to 22 pounds, feed 4 to 6 ounces per day.
 Dogs that are 22 to 55 pounds should eat 10 to 12 ounces of dog food per day.
 Larger breeds around 55 to 77 pounds need 16 to 18 ounces per day.
-And finally, for very large dogs that are 77 pounds or bigger, feed 24 to 30 ounces per day of dog food.
+And finally, for very large dogs that are 77 or bigger, feed 24 to 30 ounces per day of dog food.

 The amount you feed your dog should not be based solely on weight.
 A question like, "How much should a 55 pound dog eat?" is almost irrelevant based on whether the dog sits inside all day, or whether it's a working dog or outdoor companion.
 Take into consideration how active your dog is.
 If he expels a lot of energy, he should be fed slightly more than the average dog.
 If your dog regularly gets table scraps and treats, feed him slightly less than the recommended amount.